-Using a blood pressure cuff that's too large or too small can give you inaccurate blood pressure readings.
-Your doctor's office should have several sizes of cuffs to ensure an accurate blood pressure reading.
+Using a blood pressure cuff that's too large or too small can give you blood pressure readings that are not accurate.
+Your health care provider's office should have several sizes of cuffs to ensure an accurate blood pressure reading.

-If you're concerned about the size of your cuff or your blood pressure readings, talk to your doctor.
-You may need to have your blood pressure taken several times during your visit using the same, properly sized cuff in the same arm.
+If you're concerned about the size of your cuff or your blood pressure readings, talk to your health care provider.
+You may need to have your blood pressure taken several times during your appointment using the same, properly sized cuff on the same arm.
 An average of these blood pressure readings should give your "true" blood pressure for that visit.

 If your provider asks you to check your blood pressure at home, take two blood pressure readings each time you check.
 Wait one minute between the two readings.
 Write down your results and bring them to your next appointment.